XRoemer/Pure-Data-Realtime-Scopes/README.md

 - Drag- and zoom-state can be transferred to other scopes.
 - A marker can be set and transferred to other scopes.

+Usage:
 * LMB + drag: drag x
 * RMB + drag: zoom y
 * Wheel: zoom x
 * LMB + RMB + drag: drag y
 * press Wheel: set marker

+Download the files pd_scopes.py, pd_scopes.pd and Scopes and put them into the same folder.
+Copy a soundfile to that folder.
+Open pd_scopes.pd with pd and change the name of the soundfile in the messagebox for [readsf~]

+Click on [Scopes] for further options.

 Prerequisites are: